Open Source RISC V Processor Gets Support From Google, Samsung, Qualcomm, and Tesla - Slashdot

 These cores will not be used as standalone CPU devices.
 They will be integrated in an application-specific SoC design that each company will have fabbed for themselves according to their own needs.

+Alright, so you can have open source linux contributions from large companies.

+Meanwhile, Qualcomm is basically a patent troll with a sideline in silicon design.
+They never operate in good faith, and they have a long and inglorious track record of getting a standard that, surprise! they have a patent on, or simply using their patents to screw their competitors and collaborators with lawsuits.
+When they're not using their patents, they're just not serving users, they don't bother to innovate unless it's to sq

-Bizarre article (Score:4, Informative)
+Bizarre article (Score:5, Informative)

+I assumed there were a new effort towards a RISC V design with acceleration hardware suitable for self-driving vehicles (whatever that would be).

+Well, occasionally “new tech news” can just mean it was “news” to the tech journalist who just now heard about it.
+Or perhaps he had an article quota to fill, and he didn’t really check whether the companies’ new subscriptions were of any import.